Finances

 2. Outline Your Expenses

 If you can cut back on expenses, that can help you save more and get a handle on your finances.
-Then, you can put more money towards other necessities or toward your future.
+Then, you can put more money towards other necessities or your future.

 3. Set Up Various Accounts